snowplow/documentation/docs/understanding-your-pipeline/schemas/index.md

 With schemas, you can:

 * Define your own data structures to capture data in a way that works for your business.
 For example, a two-sided marketplace will be tracking very different events than a gaming application
-* Ensure your data presents a clear and easy to understand record of what has happened
+* Ensure your data presents a clear and easy-to-understand record of what has happened

-As you evolve your website, mobile app or server-side application, you can evolve your schemas to reflect the changes. _In the data warehouse, Snowplow automatically evolves your table definition to accommodate both old and new data in a safe, non-destructive way._
+As you evolve your website, mobile app or server-side application, you can evolve your schemas to reflect the changes. _In the data warehouse, Snowplow automatically evolves your table definition to accommodate both old and new data safely and non-destructively._

 :::tip